 Gary Anders | October 2020

-That’s set to place unprecedented strain on our insolvency regime, and accounting practitioners will be on the frontline as many clients are forced to wind up their businesses to repay lenders and other creditors.
+That will place unprecedented strain on our insolvency regime, and accounting practitioners will be on the frontline as many clients are forced to wind up their businesses to repay lenders and other creditors.

 One-size-fits-all regime scrapped